• Skip to main content

 Easy Baked Mexican Rice

-Simple 5 minute prep, plop it in the oven and you're good to go!
+Simple 5 minute prep, place it in the oven and you're good to go!

 Print Pin Rate